The UK’s post-industrial economy

 Which types of industry are growing in the UK?

 A post-industrial economy is one that replaces manufacturing with service industries (also known as tertiary industries).
 A new sector, the quaternary industry, is now developing in the twenty-first century UK.
-The quaternary industry is sometimes referred to as the ‘knowledge economy’ because it involves research and development.
+The quaternary sector is sometimes called the ‘knowledge economy’ because it involves research and development.
 This sector includes IT, new creative industries and biotechnology.
 Estimates suggest 10-15% of the UK workforce is employed in quaternary sectors, though it is hard to determine because it overlaps with the service sector.

 The development of information technology

 The development of information technology has transformed lives in the UK and has encouraged economic growth.
 Examples of the impact of information technology on lives and economic development include:

 - 1.3 million people are employed in IT

 - Homeworking and self-employment due to the development of the internet

 - The UK is viewed as one of the top IT countries in the world and receives overseas investment as a result.
 Investment in technology companies totalled £6.3bn during 2018